vishyarjun/capstone_casting_agency/README.md

 `Note: if you are running on a windows environment use SET instead of EXPORT above, example: set FLASK_APP = flaskr`

 ## Test Locally

+### Authentication

+This application requires a Bearer Token for API's to Authenticate and Authorize successfully.
+Bearer token for each role is available in `setup.sh`

 There are two ways to test this application locally.
 ### 1. POSTMAN